bs-community/awesome-minecraft/readme.md

 ### Performance

 - [Optifine](https://www.optifine.net/home) - OptiFine is a Minecraft optimization mod.
-- [BetterFps](https://www.curseforge.com/minecraft/mc-mods/betterfps) - This is a mod that does what it says it does.
+- [BetterFps](https://www.curseforge.com/minecraft/mc-mods/betterfps) - BetterFps is a Minecraft mod that add a few performance improvements.

 ### Skins And Capes